-Failing satisfactory settlement at Step 3, and pursuant to Article 10 (Arbitration), the President, or her designate, may inform the Employer of her intention to submit the dispute to arbitration within:

-- (a) 30 days after the Employer's reply at Step 3 has been received; or - (b) 30 days after the Employer's reply was due.
+- (a) Failing satisfactory settlement at Step 3, and pursuant to Article 10 (Arbitration), the President, or their designate, may inform the Employer of their intention to submit the dispute to arbitration within: - (1) 30 days after the Employer's reply at Step 3 has been received; or - (2) 30 days after the Employer's reply was due. - (b) Once the Employer has been informed of the intention to submit the dispute to arbitration, the parties will exchange particulars and documents that have not already been provided.
+Where either party believes a document is confidential or private in nature, that party may withhold the document, or produce it subject to mutually agreed conditions.
+A good-faith failure to identify and produce a relevant document at this stage does not prejudice a party's subsequent conduct of its case.
+Nothing in this article precludes a party from obtaining a disclosure order from an appointed arbitrator.